yasir2000/openwrt-oldwiki-md/FrontPage.rst

 = OpenWRT =
  * [:OpenWrtDocs] Documentation
  * [:OpenWrtFaq] Frequently abused questions from the forum
- * [:GettingStartedTips] Some tips on getting started, even if you're a Linux G0d
  * [http://openwrt.org/support How to get help and support]
  * [http://forum.openwrt.org/ Visit the forums]
  * [http://tracker.openwrt.org/ Package Tracker] List of packages for openwrt (see also [:OpenWrtPackages])